Execution, Clearing, and Settlement

-Modern day settlement and clearing evolved as a solution to the paper crisis of securities trading as more and more stock and bond certificates were being traded in the 1960's and 1970's, and payment was still made with paper checks.
+Modern day settlement and clearing evolved to solve the mushrooming paper crisis created by recording the many more security trades of stock and bond certificates being traded in the 1960's and 1970's, while payments were still made with paper checks.
 Brokers and dealers either had to use messengers or the mail to send certificates and checks to settle the trades, which posed a huge risk and incurred high transaction costs.
 At this time, the exchanges closed on Wednesday and took 5 business days to settle trades so that the paperwork could get done.

-The 1st solution to this problem was to hold the certificates at a central depository — sometimes referred to as certificate immobilization — and record change of ownership with a book-entry accounting system that was eventually done electronically.
+The 1st solution to this problem was to hold the certificates at a central depository — sometimes called certificate immobilization — and record change of ownership with a book-entry accounting system that was eventually done electronically.
 The New York Stock Exchange was the 1st to use this method through its Central Certificate Service, which eventually become the Depository Trust Company, then became a subsidiary of the Depository Trust and Clearing Corporation (DTCC).
 In Europe, Euroclear and Clearstream are the major central depositories.
-The process of eliminating paper certificates entirely is sometimes referred to as dematerialization.
+The process of eliminating paper certificates entirely is sometimes called dematerialization.

 A further improvement was multilateral netting, which further reduced the number of transactions.
 Brokers have accounts at central depositories, such as the DTCC, which acts as a counterparty to every trade.
 So instead of sending payments and securities for each transaction, trades and payments were simply aggregated over the course of the day for each member broker, then were settled at the end of the day by transferring the net difference in securities and funds from 1 account at the depository to another.